hashicorp/terraform-provider-google/website/docs/r/eventarc_trigger.html.markdown

 - - -

+* `labels` -
+  (Optional)
+  Optional.
+User labels attached to the triggers that can be used to group resources.

 * `project` -
   (Optional)
   The project for the resource

 * `service_account` -
   (Optional)
   Optional.
 The IAM service account email associated with the trigger.
 The service account represents the identity of the trigger.
-The principal who calls this API must have \`iam.serviceAccounts.actAs\` permission in the service account.
-See https://cloud.google.com/iam/docs/understanding-service-accounts?hl=en#sa\_common for more information.
+The principal who calls this API must have `iam.serviceAccounts.actAs` permission in the service account.
+See https://cloud.google.com/iam/docs/understanding-service-accounts?hl=en#sa\\\_common for more information.
 For Cloud Run destinations, this service account is used to generate identity tokens when invoking the service.
 See https://cloud.google.com/run/docs/triggering/pubsub-push#create-service-account for information on how to invoke authenticated Cloud Run services.
-In order to create Audit Log triggers, the service account should also have 'eventarc.events.receiveAuditLogV1Written' permission.
+In order to create Audit Log triggers, the service account should also have `roles/eventarc.eventReceiver` IAM role.

+* `transport` -
+  (Optional)
+  Optional.
+In order to deliver messages, Eventarc may use other GCP products as transport intermediary.
+This field contains a reference to that transport intermediary.
+This information can be used for debugging purposes.

 The `cloud_run_service` block supports: